 Our segmentation shows that in their intensions and actions towards sustainability, the public falls into seven segments; from Committed Changemakers who have a positive, internationalist world view and holds left-leaning values to the Defiantly Disengaged, those holding strong right-leaning values, who are pessimistic and individualistic and prefer to ‘go it alone’ than trust experts or established institutions.

 As the cost-of-living crisis escalates, many consumers face extreme trade-offs.
-Some skip meals to keep the lights on – while others choose between food, fuel, rent, medical care, and more.
+Some are skipping meals to keep the lights on – while others face a choice between food, fuel, rent, medical care, and more.

 Even for those with less extreme choices to make, there’s still a greater risk they’ll de-prioritize efforts to live more sustainably right now.

-Therefore, it’s unsurprising that value for money (62%) is the top consideration for food shopping.
+Therefore, it’s unsurprising that for food shopping, value for money (62%) is the top consideration.
 Also key are ingredient quality (55%)—showing there are still some things consumers refuse to compromise on—and low prices (52%).

-Regarding diet, meat isn’t leaving the menu anytime soon; 73% overall are meat eaters, and only one in ten (11%) rank reducing meat consumption as one of the top three actions for reducing an individual’s carbon footprint.
-Yet Western countries must cut meat consumption by three-quarters to meet climate change goals.
+In terms of diet, meat isn’t leaving the menu anytime soon; 73% overall are meat eaters, and only one in ten (11%) rank reducing meat consumption as one of the top three actions for reducing an individual’s carbon footprint.
+Yet Western countries need to cut meat consumption by three quarters to meet climate change goals.